Zbig281/Trade/README.md

 ```cpp
 exec("mods/client/trade/cmod.cs");
 ```
-##Server Requirements
+## Server Requirements

-On the server side, make sure you have the LiFx Framework installed, specifically the art.zip file in the server's main directory
+On the server side, make sure you have the LiFx Framework installed, specifically the art.zip file in the server's main directory:

 Modding & Editing
 You’re free to modify, edit, expand, and use this mod however you like.